2k+Uploads

 Bundle Sale

-Charlie and the Chocolate Factory - Huge Bundle!
+James and the Giant Peach - Lesson Bundle!

-The engaging, thought-provoking, and comprehensive series of lessons has been devised to provide students with a well-rounded, secure understanding of the story.
-Included are questions, tasks and activities for all 30 chapters of the text, broken down into ten triple lesson resources:
+This engaging, thought-provoking, and comprehensive series of lessons has been devised to provide students with a well-rounded, secure understanding of Roald Dahl’s ‘James and the Giant Peach.’
+Included are questions, tasks and activities for all 39 chapters of the text, broken down into eight comprehensive resource sets:

 The comprehensive and colourful PowerPoint presentations guide students through a wide range of activities, including those designed to enhance the following skills: retrieval, understanding vocabulary, inference, explanation, summarising, sequencing, analysis and deeper thinking activities.

-Additional worksheets and templates are also provided (In both PDF and Word) to enhance a number of the deeper thinking activities.
+Additional worksheets and templates are also provided (In both PDF and Word) to enhance a number of the deeper thinking activities, for example a character profile worksheet, storyboard template, and newspaper front page template.

 All of the resources and tried and tested in real classrooms, catalysing excellent outcomes.
 The resources are suitable for students across lower KS2, having being used successfully in the past with both year 3 and year 4 children.

-This engaging and thought-provoking triple-lesson resource aids students in developing a secure understanding of the final chapters of Roald Dahl’s ‘Charlie and the Chocolate Factory.’
-The chapters covered in these lessons are ‘Only Charlie Left,’ ‘The Other Children Go Home’ and ‘Charlie’s Chocolate Factory.’
+This engaging and thought-provoking lesson resource aids students in developing a secure understanding of chapters 35-39 (the final chapters) of Roald Dahl’s ‘James and the Giant Peach.’

 The lessons are guided by a comprehensive and colourful PowerPoint presentation, and enables students to understand the text through: